Forest of Dean

 Overview ⁞ The Forest of Dean, in western Gloucestershire, is a district defined by its ancient woodland, valleys, and rivers.
 The forest itself, once a royal hunting ground, covers a large part of the area and offers trails, caves, and wildlife.
 Towns such as Coleford, Cinderford, and Lydney serve as gateways, with Lydney providing access to the River Severn and its estuary views.
 The district also includes historic sites such as Clearwell Caves and Tintern Abbey nearby.
 Its landscape is a mix of wooded hills, limestone gorges, and riverside scenery.

-The administrative boundary of Forest of Dean can be viewed on OpenStreetMap: District Boundary of Forest of Dean.
+The administrative boundary of Forest of Dean can also be viewed on OpenStreetMap: District Boundary of Forest of Dean.

 Key Facts about Forest of Dean